M&A Fee Guide

 Preparing closing documents, coordinating fund transfers, managing third-party consents, and handling any post-closing adjustments or transition issues.

-Watch out: If a firm quotes "$10,000 for your acquisition" without specifying scope, ask what phases are included.
-Some firms quote only for LOI review, then bill hourly for everything after.
-The "cheap" attorney often ends up costing 2-3x more than the upfront fixed-fee option.
+Watch out: If a firm quotes a low number without specifying scope, ask what phases are included.
+Some firms cover only the LOI phase, then bill separately for everything after.
+Always confirm what is included before you engage.

 What Makes M&A Attorney Fees Higher or Lower?